- What is parcel data?

 Who is responsible for creating and maintaining parcel data?

 Parcel mapping is undertaken and overseen by, and is ultimately the responsibility of each Vermont municipality, who may perform map updates on their own or hire vendors to do so.
 The Tax Department suggests that this should occur at least annually.
-VCGI does not create or maintain parcel data but instead coordinates the collection of the best available digital data from municipalities and publishes that in GIS format as both a statewide layer and one for each municipality.
-VCGI also develops the data standards by which digital parcel data is organized and managed.
+VCGI does not create or maintain parcel data but instead coordinates the collection of the best available digital parcel data from municipalities in GIS format and publishes that as both a statewide layer and one for each municipality.
+VCGI also develops the data standards by which digital GIS parcel data is organized and managed.

 In short, the parcel data published by VCGI is the best information made available to us from municipalities, and questions regarding its currentness, qualities or details should ultimately be directed to the respective town clerk.
 The Secretary of State maintains a list of town clerks at this page.